-For the Sirius calculation of Mn-taa, we used the experimentally determined low spin [Mn(taa)] structures and the PBE \cite{PhysRevLett.77.3865} XC generalized gradient approximation (GGA).
+For the SIRIUS calculation of [Mn(taa)], we used the experimentally determined low spin structures and the PBE \cite{PhysRevLett.77.3865} generalized gradient approximation (GGA) XC functional.
 We set $R^{MT}_{min} \cdot |\bm{G}^{k}|_{max}=5$, $|\bm{G}|_{max}=30 \, a^{-1}_{0}$, and other input parameter values listed in Table-\ref{tbl:MntaaLS}.
 There was no Hubbard $U$.
-The same structures and XC were used in a VASP \cite{vasp} calculation for comparing the results, also in Table-\ref{tbl:MntaaLS}.
+The same structures and XC were used in a VASP \cite{vasp} calculation for comparing the results; see Table-\ref{tbl:MntaaLS}.

 The ground state HOMO-LUMO gap from SIRIUS is 3\% larger than that from the VASP calculation.
 The difference is small so that it does not suggest significant difference in physical or chemical properties.
 The total magnetization for the two calculations agrees at 2.00 $\mu_{B}$.
 The Mn atom moments are 1.68 $\mu_{B}$ and 1.77 $\mu_{B}$ from SIRIUS and VASP respectively.
 The difference arises from the fact that the muffin-tin radius for Mn in SIRIUS is 2.2 $a_{0}$, compared to the smaller PAW projector radius of for Mn in VASP, which is 2.8 $a_{0}$.
 We defer comparative discussion of average time per SCF iteration to Section \ref{timing}.

 The benefit of this particular study is to show that SIRIUS can be used in ``gold-standard'' mode in studies of large molecular complexes, hence to confirm, in particular, that our previous VASP calculations on the [Mn(taa)] complex were sufficiently accurate for the purpose.